martijndeb/haxe-linguistics/README.md

 ```

 ## Supported languages ##
-Since the beginning English (as main language) and Dutch have been supported.
+Since the beginning English (as main language), Dutch and German have been supported.
 Want to contribute?
 Take a peek at the Dutch (nl) implementation and send a pull request.

 ## Tokenizing ##
 Basic tokenizers are present for all current supported languages.